GSA/digitalgov.gov/content/guide/mobile/optimize-images.md

 ---
 url: /resources/how-to-create-mobile-friendly-website/optimize-images/
 title: 'How to Create a Mobile-Friendly Website | Optimize Images'
+type: guide
 guidenav: mobileguide
 summary: ''
 deck: 'Understanding page weight, resource compression, optimization of images, and image dimensions is critical to a successful web strategy.'

 ---

 Page weight is the “gravity of the web” that decreases your application performance by increasing load time and reducing network data usage.

 ## Limit Page Size and Weight